 Spiritual rituals at ancient temples

-Yi Peng is not only a festival of lights but also a time for people to turn to spirituality and gratitude.
+Yi Peng Festival is not only a festival of lights but also a time for people to turn to spirituality and gratitude.
 During the festival days, large temples such as Wat Phan Tao, Wat Lok Molee or Wat Phra Singh are decorated with hundreds of oil lamps, lotus flowers and bright yellow garlands.

 Some activities you can participate in:

-- Pray with monks to express gratitude and wish for good luck for yourself and your family
+- Pray with monks to express gratitude and wish for good luck for yourself and your family.

-- Write wishes on yellow paper to stick on the temple wall, an activity that symbolizes good things to come
+- Write wishes on yellow paper to stick on the temple wall, an activity that symbolizes good things to come.

-- Learn how to fold traditional paper lanterns is also an activity worth trying, even though it is just a small activity but has a lot of cultural meaning
+- Learn how to fold traditional paper lanterns is also an activity worth trying, even though it is just a small activity but has a lot of cultural meaning.

 Enjoy food and the street festival atmosphere

-Night markets and walking streets in Chiang Mai, notably the Sunday Walking Street or Warorot Market, are packed with action during Yi Peng.
+Night markets and walking streets in Chiang Mai, notably the Sunday Walking Street or Warorot Market, are packed with action during Yi Peng Festival.
 Food stalls are offering a wide selection of Thai foods, such as khao soi, sai oua, mango sticky rice, and fresh fruit juice.
 You can more easily see music vendors and local artisans who are selling handcrafted lanterns to take home, along with various street performers to view while you eat and grab more food from the stalls.
 This is a great opportunity to absorb the festival vibe and nearby local identity.

 Night market during Yi Peng festival

->>> For those who want to immerse themselves deeply in the culture and beauty of Northern Thailand, you can combine your festival visit with a short exploration of the city — check out this Amazing Chiang Mai Adventure in 4 Days itinerary for more inspiration.
+>>> For those who want to immerse themselves deeply in the culture and beauty of Northern Thailand, you can combine your Yi Peng festival visit with a short exploration of the city – check out this Amazing Chiang Mai Adventure in 4 Days itinerary for more inspiration.

-Guide to Yi Peng 2025
+Guide to Yi Peng Festival

 Getting to Chiang Mai